EPISODE 1

 Gabriel: That’s a good way to put it.
 You don’t want to be irresponsible, and then need to get help.
 Speaking of that, did you have, as a solo female traveler, any negative experiences?

 Michelle: Just one.
 It was, like, slightly uncomfortable, with someone who ran, not a hostel, but like some place to stay.
 Nothing bad happened, it was just, it was uncomfortable.
 I would never want that to, like, deter me from doing more things, but also other women travelers.
-I think this is like a hot topic because some people will be like, “It’s just not smart.
+I think this is a hot topic because some people will be like, “It’s just not smart.
 There’s bad people everywhere.”
 In my opinion, the vast, vast, vast, vast majority of people that you run into are just extremely nice, helpful, caring people.

 Gabriel: Good you had a good experience.
-We were not in the north, but Patagonia seems at least at the moment, very safe and welcoming, and that’s wonderful.
+We were not in the north, but Patagonia seems, at least at the moment, very safe and welcoming, and that’s wonderful.

 Michelle: Yeah, definitely.
 I did get a lot of people being like, “You’re traveling alone, as a woman?
 You need to be careful!”
 And I was like, “Yes, thank you, thank you,” you know.
 But no, it was extremely… felt extremely safe my whole trip.
 Yeah.